DarekKrawczyk/rANS-Compressor/README.md

 This project aims to provide a implementation of rANS compression techniques, along with supporting utilities and tools to facilitate experimentation and evaluation.

 # Content
-* Experiment - compressing ìPan Tadeuszî book by Adam Mickiewicz.
+* Experiment - compressing ‚ÄúPan Tadeusz‚Äù book by Adam Mickiewicz.
 * Example code - how to use rANS compressor.
 * Classes overview - description of classes and its functionalities.

 # Example Compression of "Pan Taduesz" Book
-As part of an experiment, I ran the rANS compressor on the ìPan Tadeuszî book written by Adam Mickiewicz.
+As part of an experiment, I ran the rANS compressor on the ‚ÄúPan Tadeusz‚Äù book written by Adam Mickiewicz.
 The experiment was repeated 10 times, and the average results were as follows:

 * Average Encoding Time: 0.414653 [s]